shamanec/GADS/README.md

 * For the moment the service has only iOS containers integrated.
 * Right now no connection to Selenium Grid is made after starting Appium for a device - TODO
 * I will attempt to provide capability to do everything via UI and also REST
+* UI is simple but I am trying to make it intuitive so you can easily control most of the project config via the browser
 * **NB** This is my first attempt at Go and web dev in general so a lot of the code is probably messy as hell.
 I will be doing my best to cleanup and improve all the time but for now this is just a working POC.

+## Dependencies
+The project has minimum dependencies:
+1. Install Docker.
+2. Install usbmuxd (from apt is sufficient)
+3. Install Go 1.17 (that is what I'm using, lower might also work)

+## Run the project
+1. Clone the project.
+2. Cd into 'GADS' folder.
-1. Execute 'go run main.go'
+3. Execute 'go run main.go'
-2. Open your browser and go to *localhost:10000*.
+4. Open your browser and go to *localhost:10000*.

 ## Prepare WebDriverAgent file